shreyas-sriram/security-engineer-job-search/questions.md

 </p>
 </details>

-## Network Security Engineer, Orange Business Services
+## Cyber Security Engineer, BlueCross BlueShield of Tennessee
-> 2 Jul 2021
+> 3 Jul 2021

-<details><summary>Basic network basics security basics fortigate</summary>
+<details><summary>I am not allowed to discuss the specific questions, but if you look at the job description it will set you up for success.</summary>
 <p>

-- No answers
+- Just be yourself :-)

 </p>
 </details>

+## Network Security Engineer, Orange Business Services
+> 2 Jul 2021

+Basic network basics security basics fortigate

 ## IT Security Engineer, Acuity Insurance
 > 28 Jun 2021